 Religious observance is possible for persons of all creeds.
 It is a basic right according to the Swedish Constitution.
-However, this does not mean they can leave the centre to go to a mosque, shrine or church.
+However, this does not mean they can leave the centre to go to a mosque, shrine, or church.
 Instead, a neutral room is reserved for religious observance at the detention centre.
 Detainees are also able to request visits from pastors, imams and others who are important in their religious observance.
 Some faith communities see to it that a leader or representative visits the detention centre regularly.

 While at the detention centre, the detainee has the right to a daily allowance in the same way as other asylum seekers.
 Sanitary towels and other provisions for hygiene for women are not provided for separately by the Swedish Migration Agency, but to covered by the daily allowance.
-Daily activities are organised for both their physical and mental health.
-461
+A person who is being held in detention shall be given the opportunity for activities, recreation, physical training and time outdoors.
+482

 If deemed necessary to uphold security, a detainee can be confined in their room if this is necessary for the orderly running of the centre and for safety reasons or if the foreigner represents a danger to themselves or to others.
 Such a decision must be reviewed as often as is required but at least every third day.
-If the person is a danger to themselves then a medical examination should be promptly ordered.
-There is no requirement that detention confined to a room at the centre must be tried before removing someone to police custody or to the prison services.
+If the person is a danger to themselves then a medical examination should be promptly ordered.483 There is no requirement that detention confined to a room at the centre must be tried in practice before transferring someone to police custody or to the prison services.